Hi I’m Aaron McHugh.

 I’m on a quest to climb all fifty-eight of the fourteen thousand foot peaks in Colorado.
 I have seventeen more to go.
 I booked my first podcast guest in 2012 without knowing how to record and release a podcast.

 I love facilitating clarity and discovery, being a lifestyle ambassador and continually exploring.
 I see myself as a guide offering field reports from my experiences.
-I end every Work Life Play podcast (Subscribe here) episode with my mantra Keep Going born out of my love for curious exploration.
+I end all 150+ Work Life Play podcast (Subscribe here) episodes with my mantra Keep Going born out of my love for curious exploration.

 I believe that work-life balance is incomplete.
 The assumption is that our work and our life somehow find a healthy equilibrium.
 In reality, I find it way more helpful to think of finding sustainable rhythms that enable us to keep going.